jesshohohoho/learnyloopy/UserGuide.md

 <a id="pomodoro-timer"></a>
 ### ***🍅 Pomodoro Timer***

 Suppose if you want to trace your study time, pomogoro timer will be your choice!
 It serves to record your study time, and remind you to take a rest.
-Clidk the button as shown below to be directed to the *Pomodoro Timer*
+Click the button as shown below to be directed to the *Pomodoro Timer*

 <table>
   <tr>